bungle/web.php/README.markdown

 #### What is the philosphy behind web.php?

-If there is any.
-This comes to close:
+If there is any, this comes to close:

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away. --  Antoine de Saint-Exuper